 Will my insurance company cover hereditary DNA repair gene testing?

-Strand Diagnostics will bill Medicare and commercial insurance companies for your Hereditary DNA Repair Gene Panel test.
+Strand Diagnostics will bill your insurance company for your UroSeq Hereditary DNA Repair Gene Panel test.
 Many insurance companies cover this type of testing.
-Once your insurance company is billed, you may receive an explanation of benefits (EOB) from your insurance carrier- this is not a bill.
+Once your insurance company is billed, you should receive an Explanation of Benefits (EOB) from your insurance carrier–this is not a bill.
+This EOB will explain how they have processed your charges and it may mention a “Patient Responsibility” portion.
+Please disregard that amount because their EOB is not the same as a bill from Strand Diagnostics.
 If your insurance company does not approve the claim for testing the maximum out-of pocket expense is $95.
-Medicare patients will never receive a bill.
-If you have any billing related questions, contact our reimbursement specialists at: 888-924-6779, option 1, Monday through Friday, 8:00 a.m. to 5:00 p.m.
+If you have any billing related questions, contact our patient billing financial specialists at: 888-924-6779, option 1, Monday through Friday, 8:00 a.m. to 5:00 p.m.
 ET.
-We are here to support you, are committed to minimizing any out of pocket expenses and will work with your physician and your insurance company every step of the way.
+If needed, Strand will work with you to establish a payment plan that works for you.

 Other Strand Diagnostics billing questions?